Last updated on August 23rd, 2022 at 02:33 am

 Eating farm-raised tilapia has been linked with increased blood pressure which could lead to heart failure down the road too!

 It Harms The Environment

 Fish farms are a big problem because they can cause the death of entire lakes and other precious bodies of water.
-Today’s world has made it unethical to consume farm-raised tilapia, so we need to make changes in order for them not to have such an impact on our environment.
+Today’s world has made it unethical to consume farm-raised tilapia, so we need to make changes for them not to have such an impact on our environment.

 Fish grow more quickly when raised in fish ponds that use unsustainable farming standards, which is why many poorer countries may export these types of products; but as consumers here at home who care about what goes into their food, no one should be buying this type of thing from overseas either!